ZehuaJia/Tube-based-MPC-for-nonlinear-systems/README.md

 YALMIP, SDPT3 and MPT3 are required.

+# Something new for Tube-based MPC with applications to highly nonlinear systems
-# Based on the Tube-based MPC framework, a new Tube-based MPC method which is applicable to highly nonlinear systems, especially for autonomous vehicles and mechanical systems, has been proposed in our recent paper:
+Based on the Tube-based MPC framework, a new Tube-based MPC method which is applicable to highly nonlinear systems, especially for autonomous vehicles and mechanical systems, has been proposed in our recent paper:
 Jia, Z., Lu, H., Chen, H., & Zhang, W. (2024).
 Robust Distributed Cooperative Rendezvous Control for Heterogeneous Marine Vehicles Using Model Predictive Control.
 IEEE Transactions on Vehicular Technology.